jsonresume/resume-website/_posts/2014-07-05-announcing-first-official-version.md

 author: Thomas Davis
 ---

 It has been just over three weeks since JSON resume first went public, and we are proud to announce the first official version of the specification.
-After much consideration we decided to launch the first version as **0.0.0**, which assumes everything up until this point was conceptual and thus no backwards compatibility has been built out.
+After much consideration we decided to launch the first version as **0.0.0**, which assumes everything up until this point was conceptual, and thus no backwards compatibility has been built out.

 Unfortunately this means that if you created a resume before this release, most parts of the ecosystem will not work for you.
 Though there weren't too many changes so visit the [specification page](/specification) and update your `resume.json` accordingly.

 Make sure you reinstall the latest version of the CLI tool by typing `sudo npm install -g resume-cli` into terminal.
-Once installed, you can also take advantage of the `resume test` command to test if your `resume.json` is compatiable with version **0.0.0**.
+Once installed, you can also take advantage of the `resume test` command to test if your `resume.json` is compatible with version **0.0.0**.

 For a full list of changes, view the [README](https://github.com/jsonresume/resume-schema#change-log) for the resume schema [repo](https://github.com/jsonresume/resume-schema).